 - Completion of the Student Enrollment Agreement (completed at orientation class).

-A background check will be completed on students after they are registered into the program.
+A background check and fingerprints will be completed on students after they are registered into the program.

 Non-Monroe County Residents